 This park is the perfect backdrop for a pirate-themed adventure on the Gold Coast for your kids.
-Complete with a lake and sunken ship-themed adventure playground, stationary train and flying fox, this is yet another Gold Coast park that takes playing on the Gold Coast to an entirely new level of awesome and encourages your kids to put the electronic devices down and get active.
+This Gold Coast playground has a lake and sunken ship-themed adventure playground, as well as stationary train and flying fox.
+This is a great park that encourages your kids to put the electronic devices down and get active.

 The Broadwater Parklands is a massive recreational area running parallel to the coast.
 Best of all, it incorporates a range of different play areas to suit kids of all ages.
 The Rockpools playground forms part of the Broadwater Parklands and is best described as a water park that mimics its natural surroundings, offering a safe way to cool off on the Gold Coast for kids.

 One of the loveliest parks on the Gold Coast, the Broadwater Parklands is the perfect place for a family day out.
 Featuring a giant water play area, make sure the kids bring along togs so they can enjoy the fun.
 The parklands also feature a playground which includes swings, slides and a pedal powered monorail.
 For kids who love trampolines there is a giant undercover bouncy pillow.
 Bring along a picnic or enjoy parklands dining once you are ready for a break.
 The Broadwater Parklands has so much to offer and you’ll be sure your kids will be sound asleep during the ride home.